 FXI, ASHR fall on indicator news from China

-The iShares China Large-Cap ETF (FXI) was down 3.86% at the close of July 27 as the Caixin/Markit Economics report for China indicated weakening industrial output for the month.
-The Deutsche X-Trackers Harvest CSI 300 China A-Shares ETF (ASHR) also slumped 9.16%.
-These China-tracking ETFs have yielded -3.58% and 5.24%, respectively, on a year-to-date basis as of July 27, 2015.
+The iShares China Large-Cap ETF (FXI) was down 4.5% at the close of September 1.
+The Caixin/Markit Economics report for China indicated weakening industrial output for the month of August.
+The Deutsche X-Trackers Harvest CSI 300 China A-Shares ETF (ASHR) also fell 3.77%.
+These China-tracking ETFs are down 16.70% and 15.83%, respectively, on a year-to-date basis as of September 2, 2015.

 July saw China’s stock market crash.
-FXI is down from its above-$50 levels in May to around $40 currently.
-The ADRs (American Depository Receipts) of Chinese companies such as China Mobile (CHL), E-Commerce China Dangdang (DANG), Baidu (BIDU), and Alibaba (BABA) have all followed the upsurge and the crash with the broad market.
-Read Are You Riding China’s Stock Market Roller Coaster? for more background.
+August has seen just as much market turbulence.
+FXI is down from its levels above $50 in May to around $35 currently.
+The ADRs (American Depositary Receipts) of Chinese companies 58.com (WUBA), China Mobile (CHL), E-Commerce China Dangdang (DANG), Baidu (BIDU), and Alibaba (BABA) have all followed the upsurge and the crash with the broad market.
+For more background, read Are You Riding China’s Stock Market Roller Coaster?

-Caixin/Markit PMI at a 15-month low in July
+Caixin/Markit PMI at a post-crisis low in August

+The final reading for the Caixin China Manufacturing PMI came in at a post-crisis low of 47.3 in August compared to 47.8 in July.
 Growth in China’s manufacturing output was restricted by a decrease in output, purchases, and new orders.
 Suppliers’ delivery times lengthened at a faster rate.
-Moreover, companies maintain relatively subdued growth expectations as demand conditions remain relatively downcast.
+Moreover, companies are maintaining relatively subdued growth expectations as demand conditions remain relatively downcast.

 Are the current policy measures adequate to help China meet its 2015 growth target?

-Let’s take a look at Japan’s industrial sector report, also released by Markit Economics on July 24, in the next part of this series.
+In the next part of this series, we’ll take a look at Japan’s industrial sector report, also released by Markit Economics on September 1.